 The International Youth Hostel in the southeast corner of The Loop is one of the best official HI places I've ever stayed.
 Very nice rooms, many en suite, a nice breakfast, a nice lounge area, and a real atmosphere to the place.

 Get around on the CTA.
-You can get a one-day pass good on the subway, Elevated and buses for $5.75.
+You can get a one-day pass good on the subway, Elevated and buses for $5.
 It's good for 24 hours from first use, not midnight to midnight as in many cities.
-They also have 3-day, 7-day, and 30-day passes ($14, $23, $86 respectively).
-Any of them makes it cheaper if you take at least two or three rides per day.
+They also have 3-day, 7-day, and 30-day passes ($15, $25, and $75 respectively).
+Any of them makes it cheaper if you take at least three rides per day.

 I ended up in Fayetteville, North Carolina with some free time on my hands.
 I was to have done a cybersecurity course for some staff at the U.S. Army Special Operations Command, but the class got called off half-way through.

 There are the old buildings of Fayetteville and its history.
 Also, there are three military history museums in the area: the 82nd Airborne Division Museum and the John F Kennedy Special Warfare Museum, both on Fort Bragg, and the U.S. Army Airborne and Special Operations Museum on the edge of the old downtown in Fayetteville.